 Second Video Here

-~ (See part two here and a Video of both articles here)
+~ (See article two here, part three here, and a Video of articles one and two here, and video of past 3 here)

 By Nick Sayers

 ACTS 12:3-4 And because he saw it pleased the Jews, he proceeded further to take Peter also.
 (Then were the days of unleavened bread.)
 And when he had apprehended him, he put him in prison, and delivered him to four quaternions of soldiers to keep him; intending after Easter to bring him forth to the people.
 KJV

 So when he had arrested him, he put him in prison, and delivered him to four squads of soldiers to keep him, intending to bring him before the people after Passover.
 NKJV